ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 !!! tip
-    If oyu are using a build system such as Make or CMake then you will need to replace all occurances of `mpicc` with `cc`, `mpicxx`/`mpic++` with `CC` and `mpif90` with `ftn`.
+    If you are using a build system such as Make or CMake then you will need to replace all occurrences of `mpicc` with `cc`, `mpicxx`/`mpic++` with `CC` and `mpif90` with `ftn`.

 ### Compiler man pages and help